Home Overview Assessments Instructional Design Policies Prompt Library Tools Tutorials Help for Students Helpful Resources

 Character AI

-Chat with historical figures like Emile Durkheim, Max Weber, or Karl Marx or book characters or anyone else you can imagine.
+Chat with historical figures like Emile Durkheim, Max Weber, or Karl Marx, or book characters.

 Visit Site